Jonny-Medical-Objects/MO-TEST-SHOP/readme.md

 Add any issues/comments/feedback you have to the readme.md file.

-Once done, please add jonny@medicalobjects.com as a collaborator to your cloned private repository, and notify us of the location.
+Once done, please add jonny@medicalobjects.com as a collaborator to your cloned private repository and notify us.

 Thank you for your time and enjoy!